 For example, the art I initially saw at Rue Beaurepaire near Place de la République was removed and now there is something else!

-At first, I was wondering why they remove cool art but I came to know that it’s a way of giving other artists a chance to also showcase their work!
+At first, I wondered why they remove cool art but I came to know that it’s a way of giving other artists a chance to also showcase their work!

 If you’re up for this, you can find street art in Belleville, Rue Oberkampf in the 11th arrondissement, Boulevard de la Villette in the 3rd and so many others!